Military history of the United States: Latin American interventions (1898–1935)

-Mexico (1910–1919)
+Border War (1910–1919)

 The Mexican Revolution involved repeated coups overthrowing the national government.
 This was a violation of democracy that President Woodrow Wilson would not permit.
 He sent U.S. forces to occupy the Mexican city of Veracruz for six months in 1914, when the "Tampico Affair" of 9 April 1914 occurred, involving the arrest of American sailors by soldiers of the regime of Mexican President Victoriano Huerta.
 In early 1916, the Mexican general Pancho Villa, a presidential contender who had suffered defeats, sent 500 soldiers on a murderous raid on the American city of Columbus, New Mexico.
 Wilson sent the U.S. Army under General John J. Pershing to punish Villa in the Pancho Villa Expedition.
 Villa fled deep into Mexico, with the Americans in pursuit.
 Mexican nationalism turned against the U.S., and with war looming with Germany, Wilson ordered Pershing to withdraw, and Villa escaped.

-World War I (1914–1918)
+World War I (1917–1918)

 The United States originally wished to remain neutral when World War I broke out in August 1914.
 However, it insisted on its right as a neutral party to immunity from German submarine attack, even though its ships carried food and raw materials to Britain.
 In 1917 the Germans resumed submarine attacks, knowing that it would lead to American entry.
 When the United States declared war in early April 1917, the United States Army was still small by European standards (most of which had conscription) and mobilization would take at least a year.
 Meanwhile, the United States continued to provide supplies and money to Britain and France, and initiated the first peacetime draft.
 Industrial mobilization took longer than expected, so divisions were sent to Europe without equipment, relying instead on the British and French to supply them.

 By summer 1918, a million American soldiers, or "doughboys" as they were often called, of the American Expeditionary Force (AEF) were in Europe, serving on the Western Front under the command of General John Pershing, with 10,000 more arriving every day.
 The failure of the German Army's Spring Offensive exhausted its manpower reserves and it was unable to launch new offensives.
 The Imperial German Navy and home front then revolted and a new German government signed a conditional surrender, the Armistice, ending the war on the Western Front on 11 November 1918.

+Interwar period (1918–1941)

 Russian Civil War (1918–1925)

 The so-called Polar Bear Expedition was the involvement of 5,000 U.S. troops, during the Russian Civil War, in blocking the Bolsheviks in Arkhangelsk, Russia as part of the greater Allied military expedition in the Russian Civil War.
 There was no significant combat for the Americans.